 The English company, Wright & Weaire was another establishment outside the U.S. making Oak vibrators.
 However, unlike the Australian MSP version, the Wright & Weaire version does not externally look like the original Oak, and the numbering system is totally different.
 Instead of V5123, for example, W&W will use NS/12.
 This is a more meaningful numbering system; "NS" being "Non Synchronous" and "12" being the operating voltage.
 The can is of a wider diameter, and the base is crimped in place.
 The can is aluminium instead of zinc.
 Looking at the cut away diagram above, we can see that the can contains much more rubber for acoustic insulation.
 The entire can is lined, whereas the original design is not insulated against noise except for at the top and bottom.
 Presumably the thicker zinc stops most of the noise transmission by itself, whereas thin aluminium is not so effective.
 It is unfortunate that the crimped can construction has been used, but internally these vibrators should be as good as any Oak design.

-Oak vibrator missing paper label, and Wright & Weaire vibrator type NS/12.
+Oak vibrator of U.S. manufacture.
+At right is a Wright & Weaire vibrator type NS/12.

 Side view of the vibrators.
 The W&W shows the Services number.